Nifesimi23/Nifesimi23/README.md

 **`Data scientist / analyst`**

 I am a data scientist and analyst with the aim of making sense out of every little data.
-All projects are analysed and visualised through the use of Phyton, MYSQL, PowerBI, Data manipulation tools(panda,numpy,matplotlib and seaborn).
+All projects are analysed and visualised through the use of Phyton, MYSQL, PowerBI and Data manipulation tools(panda,numpy,matplotlib and seaborn).

 ---